44.3

 About Ventura County, California

-Ventura slightly above national median
+Ventura ranks above the national middle

 Score breakdown